sajidifti/Shorty/README.md

-# Shortly - URL Shortener
+# Shorty - URL Shortener

 It is an URL shortener built with Django.
 This functionality is meant for sajidifti.com.
 It is integrated with my website.
 <br>